benji6/imlazy/README.md

 npm i -S imlazy
 ```

-**NB This library is written in ES2015 and as such you will either need to be using an ES2015 runtime or transpiling your code.**
+imlazy is written in ES2015 and as such the preferred method of consumption is as an ES2015 module using [Rollup](https://github.com/rollup/rollup).
+Rollup is awesome because it will only bundle the functions you actually use and that will reduce the weight of your builds.

-Preferred method of consumption is through [Rollup](https://github.com/rollup/rollup).
+However, imlazy will also work with out the box as the ES5 transpiled code is included in the package.

 ## Examples